4x5 RB Auto Graflex

 Graflex v.
 Speed Graphic

-The Graflex is a single lens reflex camera with a waist level finder.
-The suffix ‘flex’ indicates a reflex camera.
+The Graflex is a single lens reflex (SLR) with a waist level finder.
+In the nomenclature of 20th century camera design, ‘flex’ denotes a reflex camera.
 That is, one with a mirror to reflect the image from the lens onto a viewing screen for composing and focusing the picture.
-Because it is an SLR, composition and focusing are precise except in low light, but the camera is heavy and bulky.
-The Graflex back used on the Graflex cameras requires special film holders with a flat, slotted design.
-They attach with a slide lock as shown in the photo below.
+Because the Graflex is an SLR, composition and focusing are precise except in low light.

 The Graflex film holder is attached to the camera back with a slide lock (there’s no spring back).